 Poisonous creatures

 There are plenty of toxic creatures they could come into contact with, including algae, sea urchins, sea slugs, jellyfish, sea lice, blue bottles and puffer fish.
 These hazards can lead to swelling and breathing difficulties, and can even be fatal.
+By getting dog insurance in New Zealand, you’re better prepared to handle these surprises.

 Salt water and sand